Medusa-Intelligence-Corp/TranslateTribune/README.md

 Our project is fully funded for its current functionality 🙌.
 However, with additional support, we can enhance the project with the following features:

-- [ ] **🇨🇳🇪🇸🇫🇷🇩🇪🇮🇹🇯🇵🇰🇷🇵🇹🇷🇺🇺🇦 Publish TT in More Languages To Reach a Global Audience** ($120 per language) - Expand our project's reach by translating it into various languages.
-Each language requires funding for API calls, hosting, DDoS protection, and an editor to read daily and moderate sources as needed.
 - [ ] **🕵️‍♂️ Improve Privacy and Security with .onion Service** ($360 per year) - Set up an .onion service using either [EOTK](https://github.com/alecmuffett/eotk) ([guide](https://shen.hong.io/making-websites-on-tor-using-eotk/)) or [torwebsite container](https://github.com/3xploitGuy/torwebsite) to enhance the privacy and security of our project.
 - [ ] **🖼️ Enhance Visuals with AI-Generated Images** ($1000+ per year) - Elevate the visual appeal of our project by integrating AI-generated images using the [Stable Diffusion API](https://platform.stability.ai/docs/getting-started).